Vijayanth-Reddy-K/Simpletask-Modifications/Tips.md

 	  `h:1 Persistent Lists: @A @B @C` and `h:1 Persistent Tags: +Z +Y +X` can be included.

-4. **Due Date, Threshold Date and Create is Threshold**: Format for due and threshold dates provided [here](https://github.com/mpcjanssen/simpletask-android/blob/master/src/main/assets/index.en.md#extensions).
+4. _Due Date, Threshold Date and Create is Threshold._

+ Format for due and threshold dates provided [here](https://github.com/mpcjanssen/simpletask-android/blob/master/src/main/assets/index.en.md#extensions).

  Due date defines when the task is due.
 Threshold date defines when the task is supposed to begin.
 The date of creation of the task is not necessarily the date the task needs to begin.